juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

   $$\lvert(3000-3120)\rvert+\lvert(2700-2640)\rvert+\lvert(2500-2040)\rvert+\lvert(600-1260)\rvert=1300$$
 {% endraw %}

-Our function predictions now have an offset of 1300 USD dollars this time, much better! but is there an optimum value for cpuSpeedFactor that produces the minimum offset (this is to be as close as possible to our data-set)?
+Our function predictions now have an offset of 1300 USD dollars this time, much better! but is there an optimum value for cpuSpeedFactor that produces the minimum offset (this is to be as close as possible to our dataset)?

 ## Statistics to the rescue